mcp-server-plugin

 settings.gradle.kts

-for a new version. - Create a release on GitHub to trigger the publishing task automatically.
+to provide a new version. - Create a release on Github; the publishing task will be automatically triggered.

 Contributing